 In a state agency this class is accountable for independently performing the most complex tasks in carrying out and maintaining a complex clerical processing service having a statewide impact.
 Services which have a statewide impact are defined as services which directly reach and assist members of the general public.

 This class is intended for use where incumbents' primary responsibility is the carrying out of a complete processing service.
 This responsibility must be solely assigned to the Processing Technician, although lower level clerical employees may assist in performing processing duties.
 Incumbents receive direction and supervision from an administrative or managerial official.
 This class is distinguished from the Office Assistant class in that incumbents must have primary responsibility for the total processing service provided, producing an outcome by making choices among alternative and sequential procedures.
 There is additional emphasis on independent external contacts with various public and private sector representatives as a regular part of the job.

 Works under the limited supervision of an administrative or managerial employee of higher grade.

-May lead lower level clerical employees as assigned.
+May have lead responsibilities over lower level clerical employees as assigned.